 The X300A aren’t just loudspeakers either.
 They’re a complete hifi system.
 Everything in one box: DAC, amplifier and transducers.

 There’s no DSD compatibility on offer here.
-Hell, you can’t even play files above 24/96.
+You can’t even play PCM files above 24bit/96kHz.
 Let’s not forget that hi-res (and especially DSD) are audiophile niches within audiophile niches.
 Their seams are narrow and shallow – not every consumer cares about bit-perfect playback or jitter.
 This isn’t a set-up for bleeding-edge tweakers.
 It’s a system-in-a-box for pragmatists and/or newcomers.
 Say it again: pragmatists and newcomers.

 There are two amps inside each speaker – one each for woofer (50w) and tweeter (20w).
 Typical of KEF’s ‘no compromise’ mandate for the X300A they didn’t go with Class D here – inside are twin Class A/B amplifiers, developed in-house by KEF’s mothership GP Industries.
-Of course, in housing its own amplification each loudspeaker needs its own power feed.
+In housing its own amplification each loudspeaker needs its own power feed.

 Inputs.
 There are two.
 USB (mini-A) and analogue (3.5mm socket) are found on the rear panel of the left loudspeaker.
 There’s no S/PDIF so anyone looking to hook in an Airport Express, Apple TV or Logitech Squeezebox should shop elsewhere.
 No word (yet) on whether the Squeezebox Touch + EDO can play ball.
 I deployed a MacMini as source; it keeps the digital audio ‘always on’ and thus defeats KEF’s 25-min auto-shut off.
 Removing the possibility of missing the first few notes of music when bringing the X300A out of standby is a good thing.